A Home Office inspection can be a cause of real concern for employers.

 2. Train your staff

 Appropriate training of relevant staff involved in your organisation’s immigration compliance processes is essential.
-This will go beyond the HR function, and should include managers and sponsored workers.
-Being inclusive will demonstrate your commitment to developing compliance knowledge and skills across your organisation.
+This will go beyond the HR function, and should include anyone involved in recruiting, onboarding and managing sponsored workers across the organisation.

 3. Mind the gaps!

 It’s not uncommon to see differences in working practices within one organisation, particularly between head office and individual care homes.
 But if those responsible for hiring at a local level are exercising discretion in respect of immigration compliance, or are not performing Right to Work checks correctly or at all, the business as a whole will be put at risk of enforcement action.

 Likewise, human error isn’t an excuse for non-compliance.
 Be clear on roles and responsibilities in your organisation, particularly in relation to key personnel, and formalise these details.
 This will ensure there are no gaps in duties and the tasks to be carried out, and should address scenarios such as planned and unplanned absence cover.

 Also remember that if one of your key personnel leaves the organisation, or is on a period of extended leave, they will need to be replaced and the SMS updated accordingly.

 Practice makes perfect!
 Internal audits for immigration compliance are extremely worthwhile exercises.
 Cover the same areas as an official Home Office inspection would: check policies, review records and carry out mock interviews with the staff most likely to be interviewed by the Home Office.
 You want to identify and address potential areas of non-compliance and risk.

 We are frequently asked to carry out immigration audits to help identify areas for improvement, and provide coaching for interviewees to make the process less daunting.